thedynamiclinker/ld/business/The Internet.md

 The content of the posts is up to the customers, and is limited only by their creativity and by a few common sense moderation rules.

-Despite being novel for a food and drink establishment, we believe most visitors will find the concept easy to understand once they see it, due to the widespread familiarity with online forums and social media posts with replies.
+Despite being novel for a food and drink establishment, we believe most visitors will find the concept easy to understand once they see it, due to the widespread familiarity with online forums and social media posts.

 In this case, however, the posts and replies occur in person, allowing social interactions and human connections to be forged.